By Diane Hwang

 We briefly discussed the closed-loop glucose delivery system earlier, but it’s a highly important type of diabetes technology that deserves its own section.
 While the first version of this system was introduced over 50 years ago, it only became commercially available in the 1970s.
 As the medical community developed new apps, delivery systems and testing methods for diabetes, closed-loop systems evolved as well.

 Today’s closed-loop systems work in tandem with every element of your daily management needs.
 If you’re using an automated delivery system, it syncs with your devices to ensure informed insulin dosing and monitoring.
 An algorithm translates the data it gets from the monitor in real time and sends it to the insulin pump so it can deliver what your body needs as soon as you need it.

 Today, some automated pumps that offer predictive control are available.
 They can track your previous dosages and pre-emptively deliver the insulin you need based on what your doctor would do in any given situation.

 OKRA Care & Diabetes Technology of the Future

 About 30% of people with Type I Diabetes currently use an insulin pump.
 As medical technology improves, more and more people will choose to use integrated devices with monitors and pumps that communicate through WiFi or Bluetooth.
 This allows you to share data with your doctor easily.

 If you’re looking into upgrading your diabetes monitoring and insulin delivery methods, OKRA Care can help.
-Explore our OKRA Starter Kit and stay up to date on our new releases.
+Explore our OKRA Pro Starter Kit Bundle and stay up to date on our new releases.
 Do you have questions about how our monitors or refill kits work?
 Reach out to our customer service team online at any time!
 You can also get in touch with us by phone at +1-833-977-1339 between 9 AM - 5 PM EST Monday through Friday